-I have been halibut fishing many, many times, and have assembled the Top Halibut Fishing Tips which come from my experiences fishing with several charter boat captains over the years.
+I have assembled the Top Halibut Fishing Tips which come from my experiences fishing with several charter boat captains over the years - just for you!
 I still remember the first time I went Halibut Fishing in Ketchikan.
-I was invited to go by a couple co-workers - two boat captains and a fishing charter boat captain friend of theirs.
+I was invited to go by a couple co-workers - two boat captains – and a fishing charter boat captain friend of theirs.

 Once we were on the boat and heading out of the marina, Captain Don looked over all of the gear and began assembling the halibut hooks.
 Who knew there was such a science to the way the hook was assembled?!
 The round-shaped halibut hook, the favorite of many Halibut fishermen, is tied to the bottom of the line with a one to three foot bait leader leading to the lead ball weight (1-2lb).
 Be sure to read the Halibut Fishing Tips below for more information on halibut hooks.

 The fishing rod we used was a sturdy, 6-7ft halibut rod, American style, one designed for Halibut Fishing – balanced, powerful, & lightweight.
 A sturgeon rod can work but will be a little light in the tip which can really tire you out after a full day of Halibut fishing.
 We also used 60lb braided Dacron test line.
 Strong as steel but lightweight!

 We headed out toward Guard Island and when the guys decided we were in a good spot, we dropped our lines.
 Halibut fishing is pretty different than the fishing I have done in the past.